Ayankhannn/Pizza-Sales---SQL/README.md

 - Cross checked for minor errors in the editing.
 ## Project insight

-- Greek Pizza is the highest-priced pizza because of the quality topings on it.
+- Greek Pizza is the highest-priced pizza because of the quality toppings on it.
 - "L" Size pizzas are widely ordered by the customers because they were suppose to enjoy it family and friends.
 - Pepproni pizza , Classic deluxe Pizza, Thai chicken chicken, Hawaiian pizza ,Barbeque chicken pizza are the top 5 pizzas loved by the customers